TheDarkNoise/DiscordLink/README.md

 Finally you will be asked to provide an httpsecret, this is like the password to the panel, it is required for *all* actions on the panel this is to stop someone from finding your server and adding/deleting data.

+You can also add a "WebHook" to the discord channel to make chat look nicer.
+Add the "WebHook" and name it "GlobalChat" the bridge will look for that webhook to send messages, with this feature it will show as GlobalName [BOT] Message.